-- FERC's Guideline 2 Consistency within a Reliability Standard.
+• FERC's Guideline 2 - Consistency within a Reliability Standard.
 The requirement has no sub-requirements so only one VRF was assigned.
-Therefore, there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
+Therefore, there is no conflict.

+- FERC's Guideline 3 Consistency among Reliability Standards.
 There is a similar requirement (Requirement R1) in proposed IRO-008-1 that is also assigned a Medium VRF.
 The requirements are viewed as similar since they both refer to preparing an Operational Planning Analysis: IRO-008-1 for a Reliability Coordinator and TOP-002-3 for a Transmission Operator. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
 This is an advanced planning requirement.
 So, while not having an Operational Planning Analysis could hinder the Transmission Operator, in and of itself, it does not directly affect the electrical state or the capability of the bulk power system and would not directly lead to bulk power system instability, separation, or cascading failures.
-Therefore, this requirement is assigned a Medium VRF.

-• FERC's Guideline 5 - Treatment of Requirements that Co-mingle More Than One Objective.
+Therefore, this requirement is assigned a Medium VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
 TOP-002-3, Requirement R1 contains only one objective, therefore only one VRF was assigned.

 - FERC's Guideline 2 Consistency within a Reliability Standard.
-The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
+The requirement has no sub-requirements; only one VRF was assigned so there is no conflict.
+FERC's Guideline 2-Consistency within a Reliability Standard.
+The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards. - FERC's Guideline 3 Consistency among Reliability Standards.
 TOP-002-3, Requirement R2 is a new requirement, so there are no comparable requirements with which to compare VRFs. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
-Failure to preclude operating in violation of limits could directly affect the electrical state or the capability of the bulk power system and could lead to bulk power system instability, separation, or cascading failures.
+Failure to plan to preclude operating in violation of limits could directly affect the electrical state or the capability of the bulk power system and could lead to bulk power system instability, separation, or cascading failures.
 Therefore, this requirement is assigned a High VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
 TOP-002-3, Requirement R2 contains only one objective, therefore only one VRF was assigned.

 - FERC's Guideline 2 Consistency within a Reliability Standard.
 The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
-TOP-002-3, Requirement R3 is a new requirement, so there are no comparable requirements with which to compare VRFs. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
+FERC's Guideline 2 Consistency within a Reliability Standard.
+The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.-TOP-002-3, Requirement R3 is a new requirement, so there are no comparable requirements with which to compare VRFs.

+- FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
 Failure to notify other reliability entities of their roles in mitigating potential problems does not, in and of itself, lead to bulk power system instability, separation or cascading failures.
 This is an advance planning requirement, not Real-time.
 The Transmission Operator still retains the operating requirements to preclude operating in exceedances of established limits.
 Thus, this requirement meets the criteria for a Medium VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
 TOP-002-3 Requirement R3 contains only one objective, therefore only one VRF was assigned.